Air bearing: Gas bearing types

-The main air bearing types fall under the following categories:
+The main types of air bearing fall under the following categories:

 Aerostatic bearings

-Pressurized gas acts as a lubricant in the gap between bearing moving parts.
+Pressurized gas acts as a lubricant in the gap between moving parts.
 The gas cushion carries the load without any contact between the moving parts.
 Normally, the compressed gas is supplied by a compressor.
 A key goal of supplying the gas pressure in the gap is that the stiffness and damping of the gas cushion reaches the highest possible level.
 In addition, gas consumption and uniformity of gas supply into the gap are crucial for the behaviors of aerostatic bearings.

 Delivery of gas to the gap

 Supplying gas to the interface between moving elements of an aerostatic bearing can be achieved in a few different methods: